 Hoshi nodded and looked to the XO and he nodded in return.
 A moment later Justin came forward with a box of them.
 He handed the box to Hoshi and she looked it over.
 It was a metal box with tamper-evident tape wrapped around it.
 She inspected it and found nothing wrong.
 “These will do.”

 Rachel nodded her head and she handed her the flash drive to reload the computer station with.
-She turned her station off, unplugged the network wire, and then turned it back on again while plugging the USB flash drive into one of the station’s many USB ports.
+She turned her station off and then turned it back on again while plugging the USB flash drive into one of the station’s many USB ports.
 Once the system’s UEFI boot screen appeared she tapped a few keys on the keyboard and the system’s boot menu appeared.
 She selected the USB flash drive and the system booted from the drive after the UEFI system authenticated the cryptographic keys and then launched an automated operating system reload.
 A progress bar went across the screen and indicated that the process would take two minutes to complete.
 Rachel was impressed, not many people outside of the CyberSec department knew how to do this.

 Hoshi looked to Rachel and then her crew.
 “Alright people, we have an emergency.
 There are indications that our computer systems may be infected by a computer virus of unknown origin.
 I can’t be sure but if my instincts are correct, it may have come from the ACF.”
 Her crew looked to her and then to each other.
 Hoshi coughed to get their attention.
 “I trust each of you to get the job done.
 We need to cut the hardlines and reload all of the software from these USB flash drives.
 We don’t have enough but Rachel and I are going to work on duplicating them.
 Once that’s complete I’m going to send all of you out along with several members of Rachel’s crew throughout the ship to do this task.
 It’s not going to be easy and it’s going to take a long time.
 We can’t trust these computer systems until we reload them.”

-Hoshi looked to Rachel.
+Hoshi looked at Rachel.
 “Go to your department and tell them the same thing I’ve told my department.”
 Rachel nodded her head and went back to her department.
 Hoshi then looked to her computer terminal and the system was up and running with a clean software build.
 She then took out her multi-tool and opened the secured box and went to work in duplicating the USB flash drives that were going to be needed to do the task at hand.

 “Do you think that this will have any kind of a change on the outcome of the battle?”
 Rachel asked as she returned from her department.
 She knew what the answer was, deep down in her stomach she hoped that it would make a change to the battle but the realist in her knew full well that these small efforts were going to have little to no change in their survivability.
 Those were a lot of enemy ships coming at them.